Bloom Social

 Designing discovery that actually works

-With a broader audience, accessibility and clarity became non-negotiable.
+With a broader audience, clarity and accessibility became structural priorities.

 • Location-first search to reduce uncertainty